MrHaribo/mrharibo.github.io/gettingstarted/index.md

 ### Docker Toolbox

-A fallback plan if none of the above solutions work is to use **Docker Toolbox**.
+A fall-back plan if none of the above solutions work is to use **Docker Toolbox**.
 The Docker Toolbox uses *VirtualBox* as its virtualization technology which is widely supported on older operating systems.
 Use the [Official Docker Toolbox Documentation](https://docs.docker.com/toolbox/overview/) to help you through the Docker Toolbox installation process.

 ## Start Docker

 Make sure to start docker before you continue.
 Docker is a basic requirement for MicroNet and must be always running to use the Tools and the Framework.
-Everytime you start working with MicroNet make sure that Docker is running.
+Every time you start working with MicroNet make sure that Docker is running.
 The respective Docker Installation Guide also contains guidance on how to start Docker.

 If you are using Docker Toolbox make sure that you always start it via the *Docker Quickstart Terminal* prior to opening Eclipse.
 Else the MicroNet Tools wont be able to access the Docker Daemon.

 ## Eclipse Installation

 An **Eclipse Oxygen** installation is required to use the MicroNet tools.
 It is recommended to download a new Eclipse Installation and use it solely for MicroNet because the MicroNet tools automatically synchronize specific files in the workspace.
-You do not want this behaviour for any other workspace other than MicroNet workspaces.
+You do not want this behavior for any other workspace other than MicroNet workspaces.

 Download the *Eclipse IDE for Java Developers* from the [Eclipse Download Page](https://www.eclipse.org/downloads/eclipse-packages/) for your specific operating system as shown in the image below.
 Be sure to download the **packaged version** of Eclipse and not the installer to ensure the separation of the Eclipse used by MicroNet to other Eclipse installations.